drotak18/econ398_tokyo_housing/README.md

 # econ398_tokyo_housing
 Repository for ECON 398 project
-Examining whether rebuilding residential properties causes an increase in housing prices in Tokyo, using Japanese real estate transaction data and causal methods.
+Examining whether rebuilding residential properties causes an increase in housing prices in Tokyo, using Japanese real estate transaction data.
 ## Data Source

 The primary data source for this project is the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) Real Estate Information: